weddingInvitation-02-25-2022/hashicorp-certified-terraform-associate/05-Terraform-Variables/05-01-Terraform-Input-Variables/README.md

 ## Step-03: Input Variables Override default value with cli argument `-var`
 - **Reference Sub folder:** v3-Input-Variables-Override-default-with-cli
-- We are going to override the default values defined in `variables.tf` by providing new values using the `-var` argument using CLI
+- We are going to override the default values defined in `variables.tf` by providing new values using the `-var` argument using CLI on `terraform plan` or `terraform apply`
 ```
 # Initialize Terraform
 terraform init